 For our home base for the week, we chose Island Park, Idaho which is about thirty miles west of the West Yellowstone entrance to the park.
 It’s a smaller tourist city and very spread out.
 Know that Island Park is the country’s longest main street at more than 30 miles long, so make sure you look on the map for proximity to Yellowstone before booking a rental house.
 If your house is in the southern part of the city, your 30-minute trip to Yellowstone may extend to an hour.

-There is so much to do here.
-Prepare yourself for some long days of driving, take the picnics, and hope for little traffic.
+There is so much to do in the Yellowstone National Park area.
+Plan for long driving days, take the picnics, and hope for little traffic.
 With that in mind, remember that the beautiful area doesn’t stop at the park entrances.
 Explore some surrounding areas!

 Grand Teton National Park; Jackson Hole, WY